 a.
 Blank radiogram and a blank ICS-213 form.

 b.
-Copy of the Latest ARRL Numbered Radiograms
+Copy of the Latest ARRL Numbered Radiograms.
+Can be found on this web site under radiogram. training.

 c.
-Copy of the ARRL Handling instructions or the Pink Card available at ARRL.org
+Copy of the ARRL Handling instructions on this web site under radiogram training.

 5. Please learn to send your messages slow enough for the receiving station to be able to copy everything accurately.
-Some new receivers may not indicate they need you to slow down.
-Practice writing the word down with a pen or pencil as you send it.
+Some new Amateurs may not indicate they need you to slow down, and they probably will not copy the message accurately.
+Practice writing the word down as you send it.
 This will give you the correct speed.

 6.Do not use extraneous words when relaying a message. in the Preamble boxes, such as, Station of Origination, Check of, City of, State, Time, Todays Date.
-Just send the Data in the box!
+Just send the Data in the box, with a brief pause between boxes!

-7.Do not use extraneous words when relaying a message in the Addressee, such as Going To, Address Figures, Direction W, N, E, S, Sounds like, Same as, Zip figures, Telephone figures.
+7.Do not use extraneous words when relaying a message in the Addressee, such as Going To, Address Figures, Direction WEST, NORTH, EAST, SOUTH, Sounds like, Same as, Zip figures, Telephone figures.

 Telephone figures can be said if there is no Zip Code!